mebble/birdwatch/README.md

     - [x] button to explain how to use app (in a modal)
     - [x] credits
     - [ ] user card profile image placeholder
+    - [ ] window.history replacestate instead of pushstate in some cases
+    - [ ] try out system fonts (create-react-app's font-family)